Why don’t environmental organizations like Ancient Forest Alliance just buy the land they are working to protect?

 - * Low, Flat Terrain Under 300 meters elevation, under 17% slope.

-Secondly, the total amount of logging in the province, the “rate of cut”, is far too high.
+Second, the total amount of logging in the province, the Annual Allowable Cut or AAC, is far too high.
 Logging companies are cutting too much, too fast.
 Another way of putting it is that rotation ages are too short: instead of cutting on a 400-year rotation (as is the natural age of many coastal old-growth forests between major forest fires or hurricanes), for example, we’re cutting on a 50-year rotation on the coast (i.e. eight times too fast for 400 year old stands).
 This is resulting in the conversion of the older, more structurally complex forests into younger age classes, which lack the structural features that only develop with time in older forests and that support many old-growth dependent species.
-For human communities, overcutting also results in the “fall-down effect”, where there is a long-term diminishment in the available wood supply as the forest age classes get younger and the timber volume per hectare correspondingly diminishes (that is, older forests have more wood per hectare than the ensuing second-growth forests that replace them).
+For human communities, overcutting also results in the “fall-down effect”, where there is a long-term diminishment in the available wood supply as the forest age classes get younger and the timber volume per hectare correspondingly diminishes.
+Older forests have more wood per hectare than the ensuing second-growth forests that replace them.
 This results in massive layoffs in the forest industry, including on the coast over the past 20 years and now in the BC interior.
 A massive reduction in the rate of cut is necessary to achieve a sustainable forest industry.

 Finally, we need to ensure the industry is structured so there are greater benefits for human communities.
 We need regulations and incentives for value-added manufacturing, a forest allocation system that breaks up the corporate control of our forests and that instead promotes small businesses, community, and First Nations forestry, and an end to the export of raw, unprocessed logs from BC.